pelithne/actions/README.md

  }
 ````

 As you may have noticed, the template file contains references to the **parameters**.
-These are defined in the parameters file:
+These are defined in the parameters file.
+The parameter file is located in ````./arm-templates/params.json```` and looks like this:

 ````yaml
 {